 Rock Creek is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

+Rock Creek is a somewhat ethnically-diverse village.
 The people who call Rock Creek home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rock Creek residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Rock Creek include German, Scottish, Irish, English, and Italian.
+Rock Creek also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 13.25% of the village’s residents.
+Important ancestries of people in Rock Creek include German, Scottish, English, Irish, and Italian.

 The most common language spoken in Rock Creek is English.
 Other important languages spoken here include Spanish and Polish.